 Bill Bailey — 2020

-Last year's Strictly saw some amazing dancers show off their fancy footwork as always, but it was comedian Bill Bailey, EastEnders star Maisie Smith, pop star HRVY and Made In Chelsea favourite Jamie Laing who made it to the final.
+The 2020 edition saw some amazing dancers show off their fancy footwork as always, but it was comedian Bill Bailey, EastEnders star Maisie Smith, pop star HRVY and Made In Chelsea favorite Jamie Laing who made it to the final.

 Kelvin Fletcher — 2019